 1.1 Under the name of E-AHPBA, EUROPEAN-AFRICAN HEPATO-PANCREATICO-BILIARY ASSOCIATION (hereinafter abbreviated as E-AHPBA) is incorporated under the Companies Act 2006 as a private company, that the company is limited by a guarantee, and the situation of the registered office is in Scotland.

-1.2 The seat of the E-AHPBA is in Switzerland.
-The Council determines the town and the address where the E-AHPBA has its registered office.
+1.2 The origin of E-AHPBA was in Switzerland, however the seat of the E-AHPBA is in the United Kingdom.
+The Council determines the town and the address where the E-AHPBA ltd. has its registered office.

 2.1 The purpose of the E-AHPBA is to address the increasing incidence in humans of disorders of the liver, pancreas and the biliary tree by creating a multidisciplinary forum for persons and entities from Europe, the Middle East and Africa who share this common goal.

 2.2 The objectives of the E-AHPBA are:

 - to study any relevant problems that affect the liver, pancreas and biliary tract and to facilitate collaborative research into the factors that lead to disease of these organs and their prevention